2006 ICC Champions Trophy: Tournament structure

 Two teams from the qualifying round, plus the other six teams, played in a group stage, split into two groups of four in a round-robin competition, played from 15 to 29 October.

 The top two teams from each group qualified for the semi-finals played on 1 November and 2 November.
 The final was played on 5 November.

 Venues

-Matches in the preliminary round and the group round were played in the Punjab Cricket Association Stadium in Mohali, Sardar Patel Stadium in Ahmedabad, the Sawai Man Singh Stadium in Jaipur, and the Brabourne Stadium in Mumbai.
-The matches in Mumbai were the first ODIs at Brabourne Stadium for 11 years.
+Matches in the preliminary round and the group round were played in the Punjab Cricket Association Stadium in Mohali, Sardar Patel Stadium in Ahmedabad, the Sawai Mansingh Stadium in Jaipur, and the Brabourne Stadium in Mumbai.
+The matches in Mumbai were the first One Day Internationals at Brabourne Stadium for 11 years.

-The semi-finals are played in Mohali and Jaipur.
+The semi-finals were played in Mohali and Jaipur.
 The final was played in Mumbai.

-Participating teams

-The 10 Test-playing nations had taken part.

-Umpires and match referees
+Match officials

 Three match referees and eight umpires were named for the tournament.
 Of the ten umpires on the ICC elite panel, neither Darrell Hair, who was not nominated due to security concerns, nor Billy Doctrove was employed for the tournament.
 Those were two umpires calling Pakistan for ball tampering in August.
 An ICC spokesman said, "this didn't mean Billy Doctrove is a bad umpire," and that there was "nothing sinister" about the decision.